 5/ In practice, how can I apply?

-In 2017, the application process is 100% online through www.pse-application.eu.
+The application process starts on January 1, 2018 and is 100% online through www.pse-application.eu.
 You will be able to create your own “candidate profile”, fill your personal information and upload the requested documents.
 You will be able to follow the status of your profile once you have submitted it.
 Applications must be written in French or English.
 An official translation of all documents in languages other than French, English, Italian, Spanish, Portuguese or Latin is required.

 - See the list of the required documents

 6/ How can I be sure that my application has been taken into account?

 Once you’ve completed and validated your application, you will receive an automatic email of confirmation.
 Then, on your candidate profile, you will be able to check the status of your application: in progress, missing files…

 7/ Am I eligible for the PPD programme?
 What are the prerequisites for M1 entry?